pjeena/Traffic-Flow-Prediction-in-the-city-of-Paris-using-LSTM/README.md

 # Traffic Management and Optimization

 Traffic forecasting plays a crucial role in transportation planning, urban management, and resource allocation.
 Accurate predictions can help optimize traffic flow, reduce congestion, and improve overall transportation efficiency.
-In this project, we have developed a machine learning model to forecast traffic (no of vehicles passing across a junction at a particular hour) based on historical data.
+In this project, I have developed a machine learning model to forecast traffic (no of vehicles passing across a junction at a particular hour) based on historical data.

 ![embed](https://github.com/pjeena/Traffic-Management-and-Optimization-using-LSTM/blob/main/resources/schema.jpg)